dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Spark/SparkAdapterMethods.md

 These methods creates a Spark RDD from a Splice Machine table.

 The only difference between the `rdd` and `internalRdd` methods is that the `internalRdd` method runs internally and temporarily persists data on HDFS; this has a slight performance impact, but allows for checking permissions on Views.
+For more information, please see the [Accessing Database Objects](developers_spark_adapter.html#access) section in our *Using the Spark Adapter* topic.

 {: .noteIcon}

 <div class="fcnWrapperWide" markdown="1"><pre>